OmphileMorwane/CDV01_Career_Goals_Reflection_OMPMOR404_BCL2401_GroupE_OmphileMorwane_CDV01/README.md

 1. **Steps to Achieve Short-term Goals**:

    - Study and Practice coding on a daily basis- Consistant practice is essential for mastering coding skills.
-By dedicating time each day to study and practice, individuals can reinforce their understanding of programming concepts, improve problem-solving abilities, and build fluency in coding.
+By dedicating time each day to study and practice, I will be able to reinforce  my understanding of programming concepts, improve problem-solving abilities, and build fluency in coding.
 This goal ensures continuous skill development and readiness for coding challenges encounteres in these organizations.